 Get used to it, if you’re into serious photography while backpacking your pack will be heavy, period.

 Only you can determine how much weight you can comfortably carry and for how far.
-There are endless variables which determine what you should or shouldn’t bring, such as photography goals, trip length, elevation gain, trail or off trail routes, and seasons, to name a few.
+There are endless variables that determine what you should or shouldn’t bring, such as photography goals, trip length, elevation gain, trail or off-trail routes, and seasons, to name a few.

 So here are my gear tips for helping to make your backpacking photography trip more successful and enjoyable.